cloudartisan/101kg/README.md

 ![Tests](https://github.com/cloudartisan/101kg/workflows/Python%20Tests/badge.svg)

 This repository contains Python modules to automate the login, extraction, and download of videos from Hotmart's 101 Karate Games platform.
+For personal use only, of course.
+It requires a paid login.

 ## Features
 - Automates login to Hotmart